amd/ZenDNN/docs/operator/low_overhead_operator/lowoha_matmul_operator.md

 ```

 **Key Points for WOQ:**

 - **S4 Weight Packing**: Weights are stored as 4-bit signed integers (range [-8, 7]), with 2 values packed per byte (low nibble and high nibble).
-S4 uses symmetric quantization — no zero-point is passed to the DLP kernel.
+S4 uses symmetric quantization — no zero-point is passed to the AOCL-DLP kernel.
 - **U4 Weight Packing**: Weights are stored as 4-bit unsigned integers (range [0, 15]), with 2 values packed per byte.
 U4 uses asymmetric quantization with a zero-point.
 The zero-point data type can be `s8` (integer domain) or `bf16` (float domain), which determines the dequantization formula.
 - **Quantization Granularity**: Per-group quantization divides K dimension into groups, each with its own scale (and zero-point for U4).
 The group size must be even and must divide K evenly.
 - **Constant Weights**: `is_weights_const = true` is required for WOQ to enable weight reordering and caching.